14 Danger Zone

 14.1.5 Model comparison

 Some like to look at R2 to compare models2, but it has a lot of problems.
 People think it’s more interpretable than other options, yet there is no value of ‘good’ you can universally apply, even in very similar scenarios.
 It can arbitrarily increase with the number of features whether they are actually predictive or not, and it doesn’t tell you how well the model will perform on new data.
 It can also simply reflect that you have time-series data, as you are just witnessing spurious correlations over time.
-In short, you can use it to get a sense of how your predictions correlate with the target, but that is fairly limited.
+In short, you can use it to get a sense of how your predictions correlate with the target, but that can be a fairly limited assessment.

-The following plot shows 250 simulations with a sample size of 500 and 250 completely meaningless features.
-The R2 values would all suggest the model is somewhat useful with an average of .5.
+The following plot shows 250 simulations with a sample size of 100 and 40 completely meaningless features used in a linear regression.
+The R2 values would all suggest the model is somewhat useful, with an average of ~.4.
 The adjusted R^2 values average zero, which is correct, but they can only average that by being negative, which is a meaningless value.
 Many adjusted values still get into areas that would be viable for some domains.

-Other commonly used metrics, like AIC, might be better in theory, but they approximate the model selection one would get through cross-validation, so why not just do the cross-validation?
-Furthermore, as long as you are using those metrics only on the training data, you really aren’t getting a good idea of how the model will generalize (Section 9.4).
+Other commonly used metrics, like AIC, might be better in theory for model comparison.
+But they approximate the model selection one would get through cross-validation, so why not just do the cross-validation as due diligence?
+Furthermore, as long as you are using those metrics only on the training data, you probably aren’t getting a good idea of how the model will generalize (Section 9.4).

 A common issue in statistical and machine learning modeling is the garden of forking paths.
 This is the idea that there are many different ways to analyze a dataset, and that the results of these analyses can be very different.
 When you don’t have a lot of data, or when the data is complex and the data generating process is not well understood, there can be a lot of forks that lead to many different models with varying results.
 In these cases, the interpretation of a single model from the many that are actually employed can be misleading, and can lead to incorrect conclusions about the data.